-Experts have raised concerns over this "pandemic of the unvaccinated".

-Until recently, children in Malaysia have been barred from getting their shots, although the Pfizer-BioNTech vaccine has been approved for children aged 12 and above since June.
+Experts are not surprised to see the numbers increasing as Covid-19 has become what health officials call a "pandemic of the unvaccinated".
+Until recently, children in Malaysia have been barred from getting their shot, although the Pfizer-BioNTech vaccine has been approved for children aged 12 and above since June.

-"When there is a pocket of people who cannot get vaccinated, they are very vulnerable - the children, the adolescents," said Assoc Prof Dr Mas Ayu Said, an epidemiologist at Universiti Malaya.
+"When there is a pocket of people who cannot get vaccinated, they are very vulnerable - the children, the adolescents," said Associate Prof Dr Mas Ayu Said, an epidemiologist at Universiti Malaya.

-"If you don't have antibodies at all, it's much easier (to get infected), like you've opened the gate so they're just coming in."
+"If you don't have antibodies at all, it's much easier (to get infected), like you've opened the gate so they're (the virus) just coming in."

-The number of cases involving children coupled with the spread of the Delta variant prompted renewed calls from state health authorities and medical experts for the government to begin inoculating adolescents.
+The number of cases involving children coupled with the spread of the Delta strain prompted renewed calls from state health authorities and medical experts for the government to begin inoculating adolescents.

-On Aug 15, former coordinating minister of the National Covid-19 Immunisation Programme (PICK) Khairy Jamaluddin announced that vaccination for all children in the 12 to 17 age group would start from Sept 15.

-Priority will be given to those with comorbidities and older schoolchildren before the younger ones are vaccinated, depending on vaccine supply.
+On Aug 15, former coordinating minister for the National Covid-19 Immunisation Programme (Pick) Khairy Jamaluddin Abu Bakar announced that vaccinations for all children in the 12- to 17-year-old age group will start from Sept 15.
+However, priority would be given to those with comorbidities and older schoolchildren before the younger ones are vaccinated, depending on vaccine supply.